 ||Councils that have completed an SI LEP

-Maps showing the status of LEPs made under the Standard Instrument, as at 24 December 2013, are shown below:
+A list and maps showing the status of LEPs made under the Standard Instrument, as at 23 April 2014, are shown below:

 Supporting councils to prepare new plans

 The NSW Government’s LEP Acceleration Fund currently assists 79 councils to accelerate the delivery of their Standard Instrument LEP for their local government area.
 Read more >>